HeliPlauen/My-Wiki/README.md

 This is a repository with my 1 educational task in Django (a simplified copy of Wikipedia, course - Web Programming)

-The style of my app is maximally close to Wipedia's one.
+The style of my app is maximally close to Wikipedia's one.

 You should not create your account to have an opportunity to create new articles or to make some changes.
 You may also open and read any article or random one.

-Here you can see few screenchots.
+Here you can see few screenshots.

 All pages:
 ![image](https://user-images.githubusercontent.com/106863229/206514772-fa6fc0aa-2017-4fbf-9988-8fc690bdebed.png)